LukashenkoEvgeniy/People-Counter/README.md

 ```

 It is possible to test it with different videos and
-you can specifiy video frame width for
+you can specifiy video frame width.

 ```sh
 $ python PeopleCounterMain.py --help